FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

 * Traceroute responses with payloads
 * DNS tricks to send back a response payload

 Eventually we realised that, while the system itself doesn't allow us to send it incoming packets due to it being a container without a dedicated IP, it does recieve `ping` packets from the internet.
 This gives us a chance to specify a payload in a response instead.
-To help us test this we used a script one of our team members had prepared earlier, called [https://github.com/fincham/nfqueue-break-tls-handshake/blob/master/tls_hello_modify.py](TLSFuc^WTLS Hello Modify).
+To help us test this we used a script one of our team members had prepared earlier, called [TLSFuc^WTLS Hello Modify](https://github.com/fincham/nfqueue-break-tls-handshake/blob/master/tls_hello_modify.py).

 We modified this script to inject an arbitrary payload into an ICMP response prepared by the kernel with the following lines:
 ```py